Edge-Native Intelligence for 6G Communications Driven by Federated Learning: A Survey of Trends and Challenges

-In recent years, AI and ML techniques have been largely considered in solving challenges related to satellite communications such as beam hopping \cite{[7.2]}, channel modeling \cite{[7.3]}, and telemetry mining \cite{[7.4]}.
+Recently, ML techniques have been considered in solving challenges related to satellite communications \cite{[7.2]}.
 Employing FL in satellite-aerial-terrestrial networks is still in its infancy; thus, there is plenty of room to explore the potential of FL in such networks.
-For instance, FL can tackle challenges related to limited network resources by building an ML model for resource management.
-Network control, network security, and energy usage are also problems that FL can help solve.
-Furthermore, satellite and aerial platforms have received significant attention due to their ability to deliver services in emergency scenarios such as disaster relief and rescue missions \cite{[4.60],[3.57],[4.61],[3.58],[3.59]}.
-To achieve this, it is necessary to maintain a robust and reliable communication between satellite, aerial and ground-based networks.
-The following scenario gives an example of the usefulness of FL in such networks.
-Assuming a large scale disaster occurs, therefore, the terrestrial networks may be overloaded or completely destroyed.
-In this case, a rapid establishment of a network that covers the afflicted area will be mandatory.
-Airborne vehicles (such as air balloons, aircrafts, UAVs) can be sent to cover and monitor this area and send information to an emergency centre.
-However, in some cases the vehicles may be outside the coverage of terrestrial BS, therefore, the vehicles can establish a connection with a satellite, which has the advantages of large coverage and long transmission distance, to act as a relay point between the air vehicle and the terrestrial BS as demonstrated in Fig.\ref{Terrestrial}.
+For instance, FL can tackle the network's limited resources, security, and energy usage challenges.
+Furthermore, satellite and aerial platforms have received significant attention due to their ability to deliver services in emergency scenarios such as disaster relief, and rescue missions \cite{[3.57]}.
+To achieve this, it is necessary to maintain robust and reliable communication between satellite, aerial, and ground-based networks.
+For instance, the terrestrial networks may be overloaded or destroyed if a large-scale disaster occurs, demanding a rapid establishment of a network to serve the afflicted area.
+Airborne vehicles can cover and monitor this area and send information to an emergency centre.
+However, in some cases, the vehicles may be outside the coverage of terrestrial BS; therefore, the vehicles can establish a connection with a satellite to act as a relay point between the air vehicle and the terrestrial BS, as demonstrated in Fig.\ref{Terrestrial}.